-Africa Big 5 found in Uganda
+Africa Big 5 Animals found in Uganda.

-The big 5 animals are still hunted today, especially in South Africa where legal game hunting is a big market with the elite and privileged.
-Outside of hunting cliques, public opinion leans towards disgust over the killing of the Big Five and we may see the practice dying out.
+The big 5 animals are still hunted today, especially in South Africa, where legal game hunting is a big market with the elite and privileged.
+Outside of hunting cliques, public opinion leans towards disgust over the killing of the Big Five, and we may see the practice dying out.
 But a shift toward tourism has also made seeing the Big Five an “awe-inspiring” goal for any safari-goer.

-The name Africa Big 5 may sound intimidating and dangerous, but these mammal may need our help to survive extinction.
+The name Africa Big 5 may sound intimidating and dangerous, but these mammals may need our help to survive extinction.
 African lion, leopard, and elephant are all classed as Vulnerable by the International Union for the Conservation of Nature (IUCN).

 Where can you find the Big Five in Uganda?

 Apart from the Northern White Rhino (which can only be seen in Ziwa Rhino Sanctuary and Entebbe UWEC Zoo), tourists have a good chance of seeing the other members of the Africa Big 5 in any of the four savanna parks.

 A savanna safari game drive in Murchison Falls, Queen Elizabeth, Kidepo Valley, and Lake Mburo will put you in the center of nonchalant herds of cape buffalo, African elephants hunting pride of African lions.
 For the shy leopard, a relaxed and patient early or late evening savanna drive may lead you to its hunting joints.

 A boat safari on the Nile in Murchison Falls NP or on the Kazinga channel is a great way to spot the Africa big 5 in Uganda.
 Especially in the dry seasons (December to February and June to July), heat is sure to bring them out to the shores to catch a sip of the fresh waters.